-Carnegie Library of Pittsburgh maintains four digital collections on the POWER Library: PA Photos And Documents website, and a collection of 19th & 20th Century American railroad journals on the Internet Archive.
+Carnegie Library of Pittsburgh is working to digitize content from the collections and make it available on the internet.
+Digitized volumes and photographs are accessible on Historic Pittsburgh, digital collections on POWER Library: PA Photos And Documents, and 19th & 20th Century American railroad journals on Internet Archive.

 The emergence of the middle class in America can be traced to the industrial expansion after the Civil War.
 The consumer goods made available and affordable by mass-production reflect the prosperity that came with 19th and 20th century manufacturing.
 American Marketplace, comprised of manufacturer’s and mail-order retail catalogs track the development of American industrialization and its relationship to the consumer class.
 Many well-known companies in industries such as agriculture, shipping, railroad, automotive, and early aviation are represented in the American Marketplace collection, as well as the mail-order catalogs that sold their products to the new middle class.
 Together, they tell the story of American industry and domestic economy, the American workplace and American home life, in a time of rapid growth.

 Andrew Carnegie Collection